Tummy Tuck Abdominoplasty

 Tummy Tuck Results

-You will see results immediately, but swelling will also commence immediately.
-It will take 4 – 6 months to see the final results.
+You will notice a change immediately, but swelling will also commence immediately.
+It will take a few months to see the final results*.
 We often incorporate the services of a massage therapist to facilitate the removal of fluid from your tissues.
 With a balanced diet and regular exercise, results are long-lasting.
 The incision for abdominoplasty will leave a permanent scar extending from hip to hip, although it should be low enough that most items of clothing will conceal it.

 Since 2011, Dr. Epstein has performed the tummy tuck abdominoplasty procedure using a new technique in which bothersome drainage tubes (usually two of them) are no longer required after surgery!
 You will feel better, no longer encumbered by drainage tubes coming out of your body as well as needing to regularly empty them and record the amount of drainage.
 He uses no bulky bandage dressings for the abdominoplasty (if you have liposuction of your flanks, there is a small dressing on your back).
 The incision is dressed with a thin mesh tape that acts as a water and bacteria resistant barrier.
 You can even shower the next morning after your procedure if you like.
 You will recover faster, more pleasurably and heal faster too.